kamome283/ReadFileLinesEnumGenerator/README.md

 .NET 6 or higher

 ## Project Setup

-1. Add a reference to this project by modifying your `.csproj` file accordingly.
+1. Add a package reference to this project by running `dotnet add package ReadFileLinesEnumGenerator`.
+2. Update the properties in your `.csproj` file to enable this project as a source generator.
-2. Specify file path properties in your `.csproj` file for the generator's usage.
+3. Specify file path properties in your `.csproj` file for the generator to process.
-    - **Note**: File names must have the suffix defined as `.enum.txt` to be compatible with other source generators which also use this property to determine file selection.
+    - **Note**: File names must have the `.enum.txt` suffix to maintain compatibility with other source generators that use this property for file selection.
 ```xml
 <Project>